 Answer a set of personal questions – during your application process, you will be asked to answer a personal questionnaire.
 It should take only five minutes, and the questions are not complicated.

 The process is pretty straightforward, and if you need any help, iVisa provides customer support 24/7.
-As you can see, none of the requirements are challenging to meet, and iVisa makes all that easier by providing guidance.
+As you can see, none of the requirements are challenging to meet, and iVisa makes all that easier by providing guidance every step of the way.